hcp-uw/huskyreads/back-end/API_Documentation/Overview.md

     ```JSON
     {
-        "error": "An error has occured on the server"
+        "error": "An error has occurred on the server"
     }
     ```

 </br>
-Last Updated: 2/14/2022
+Last Updated: 2/16/2022